nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 Collect rewards earned by the staker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-NuCypher nodes earn two types of rewards: staking rewards (in NU) and policy rewards (i.e., service fees in ETH).
+NuCypher nodes earn two types of rewards: staking rewards (in NU) and policy fees (i.e., service fees in ETH).
-To collect these rewards use ``nucypher stake collect-reward`` with flags ``--staking-reward`` and ``--policy-reward``
+To collect these rewards use ``nucypher stake collect-reward`` with flags ``--staking-reward`` and ``--policy-fee``
 (or even both).

 While staking rewards can only be collected to the original staker account, you can decide which account receives
-policy rewards using the ``--withdraw-address <ETH_ADDRESS>`` flag.
+policy fees using the ``--withdraw-address <ETH_ADDRESS>`` flag.

 .. code:: bash

-    (nucypher)$ nucypher stake collect-reward --staking-reward --policy-reward --staking-address 0x287A817426DD1AE78ea23e9918e2273b6733a43D --hw-wallet
+    (nucypher)$ nucypher stake collect-reward --staking-reward --policy-fee --staking-address 0x287A817426DD1AE78ea23e9918e2273b6733a43D --hw-wallet

      ____    __            __
     /\  _`\ /\ \__        /\ \